How to Tell a Bad Boss From a Good Boss

-When bad bosses interview for new team members they are often looking for people that can manipulate easily and that they perceive as less intelligent than themselves (again, so they can manipulate them).
-If you don’t consider yourself easy to manipulate or less intelligent then you are unlikely to be employed by a bad boss – time to celebrate you’ve had a lucky escape.
+When bad bosses interview for new team members, they are often looking for people that they can manipulate easily and that they perceive as less intelligent than themselves (again, so they can manipulate them).
+If you don’t consider yourself easy to manipulate or less intelligent, then you are unlikely to be employed by a bad boss—time to celebrate, you’ve had a lucky escape.

 Bad bosses secretly want an easy life (and are sometimes lazy), so they figure that being surrounded by ‘Yes’ men or women will make their work life easier and allow them to issue orders without any ‘push-back’.
 The other reason bad bosses want employees that they perceive as less intelligent, is they see them as a threat, they don’t want someone, who could, down the line take their job.